International Relations Major

 - Failed States

 The study of geography covers the physical features of the earth and the effects human beings have on it.
-It is necessary to have a good understanding of this subject matter.
-For example, you must be aware of the locations of nations around their world and their proximity to one another.
-Here are classes offered at some college and universities:
+International relations experts need a good understanding of this subject matter.
+For example, you must be aware of the locations of nations around the world and their proximity to one another.
+Some college and universities require international relations majors to take the following classes:

 - World Regional Geography